Sropical/MrSropival/README.md

-I’m MrSropival, kind of an idiot
+I’m MrSropical (Named My This Cuz Original One Got Deleted), kind of an idiot just working on fnf mods
-I’m currently learning: making music
- I’m not looking to collaborate
-- How to reach me: 💀
 Pronouns: he/him
-Fun fact about self: 💀
+Fun fact about self: knows coding